Skip directly to content

 Gompa

-Mind and Its Potential is the first in a two-year series of classes called Discovering Buddhism.
+Presenting the Path is part of a two-year series of classes called Discovering Buddhism.
 In this course we explore 13 essential topics in Buddhism, from Meditation to Karma to Death and Rebirth, with much, much more!
 This is an excellent course of study for those who have the very basics and wish to start going a little deeper into Buddhist philosophy.

 DB was developed by our affiliate organization, the Foundation for the Preservation of the Mahayana Tradition, and is taught at Kadampa Center by senior lay students with many years of study and practice.
 Students who take the course together tend to develop great friendships with their Dharma buddies!